-See the separate articles on Palliative Care, Pain Control in Palliative Care, Nausea and Vomiting in Palliative Care, Prescribing in Palliative Care, End of Life Care, Looking After People With Cancer and Helping Patients Face Death and Dying.
+See the separate Palliative Care, Pain Control in Palliative Care, Nausea and Vomiting in Palliative Care, Prescribing in Palliative Care, End of Life Care, Looking After People With Cancer and Helping Patients Face Death and Dying articles.

 - Acute haemorrhage into a tumour.

 - Blockage of cerebrospinal fluid outflow, causing hydrocephalus.
 Sudden death may occur as a result of obstruction of outflow drainage from the third ventricle.